plainionist/plainionist.github.io/_posts/2026-02-16-Beyond-Vibe-Coding.md

 - Avoid overloading
 - Refine iteratively

-In other words: treat AI like a junior developer.
+Treat AI like a junior developer.
 Give direction.
 Review the results.
 Iterate.

-The book introduces patterns such as role prompting and chain-of-thought reasoning, but the real takeaway is this: effective prompting is structured thinking.
+The book introduces techniques such as role prompting and chain-of-thought reasoning, but the deeper takeaway is this: effective prompting requires structured thinking.

 ## The 70% Problem

-One of the strongest concepts in the book is the "70% problem."
+One of the strongest ideas in the book is the "70% problem."

-AI can reliably scaffold a feature, generate boilerplate, or get a system mostly up and running.
+AI can reliably scaffold a feature, generate boilerplate, or get a system mostly running.
 But the final 30% - domain-specific decisions, edge cases, architectural trade-offs - remain human territory.

 AI handles **accidental complexity** well.
 Engineers still own **essential complexity**.

-That has consequences:
+That distinction matters.

 - You must understand the generated code
 - You must review and test it
 - You must debug it when it breaks
 - You must not merge what you cannot explain

+The last 30% is where real engineering begins.
-For juniors especially, this is critical.
-Skipping the hard parts risks long-term skill atrophy.
+For juniors especially, skipping that part risks long-term skill atrophy.

 ## Practical Guidelines

-The book reinforces a set of pragmatic rules:
+The book reinforces pragmatic, almost conservative engineering habits:

 - One task per session to avoid context confusion
 - Keep prompts concise and focused